Addicted to capturing and interpreting the world around me.

 I first took a serious interest in photography years ago, while still in school in California.
 Although I set out then to sharpen my skills, it wasn't until I arrived in Maine that I began showing my work publicly, and began to think of myself as an artist.

 Why did you choose Portland?
 A lot of interesting things happening in a relatively small area, great variety of entertainment and food.
+I moved to Maine years ago and have been wanting to live in or near Portland for a while.
+I finally got to it in late 2018, and I've been enjoying the vibrant cultural scene.

 What do you like to do with out-of-towners?
 Get them hopelessly lost and then laugh.
+That, or show them this place has more variety and more depth than they ever expected.

 Where's your "happy place" on the peninsula?
 Hmm, lots of cool places but to be happy I'd go up to Gilsland Farm in Falmouth.
+Foodwise, I smile when I walk in the door at Asmara.

 What's the most surprising thing about this city?
 Ethnic grocery stores.
 I really didn't expect that, and I'm so glad I can find things like frozen eel, giant cans of tomato sauce, and exotic bulk spices.

 What's the most under-appreciated place or thing in town?
 Asmara - really nice people, well made cooking.
+Genos, the dive bar with a stage showcasing all flavors of rock music.

 I love exploring, entertaining, laughing, connecting with people, and getting my hands dirty.